Greater Manchester Police: Air Support Unit

 Prior to the establishment of NPAS in 2012, the Air Support Unit had amalgamated with Cheshire Constabulary, North Wales Police and Lancashire Constabulary to form the North West Air Operations Group (NWAOG) in July 2011, operating four helicopters.
 The group was established to save money and provide flexibility with the closest helicopter able to be deployed to an incident and if there were two incidents in the same force area then two helicopters could be sent if necessary.

 The Air Support Unit had also operated a fixed wing aircraft.
 In January 2002, GMP ordered a Britten-Norman Defender 4000 fixed wing aircraft for the Commonwealth Games in July.
 In July, GMP began operating the Defender call sign India 66 for the Games which flew on average seven hours a day.
 The Defender flew around 1,200 hours each year including targeting terrorists and major criminals.
 The Defender was decommissioned in December 2013.
 In the United Kingdom, two other police services have also operated the Defender 4000 – the Police Service of Northern Ireland and Hampshire Constabulary.

 GMP also trialled a tethered blimp in 2010 to provide surveillance for major events and high crime locations.
 The blimp was only used on 18 occasions and was sold due to operational problems.

 Tactical Aid Unit

-GMP operates a Tactical Aid Unit which is used in crowd control instances.
-The service has policed notable riots such as the 2001 Oldham race riots, the 2008 UEFA Cup Final riots and the 2011 England riots which affected Salford and Manchester city centre in 2011.
+GMP operates a Tactical Aid Unit which is deployed for crowd control and riot policing.
+The service has policed notable riots such as the 2001 Oldham race riots, the 2008 UEFA Cup final riots and the 2011 England riots which affected Salford and Manchester city centre in 2011.